torocatala/simplejsonapi/interviewsolution/README.md

 ## Things to consider
 - The application creates and SSL certificate on start which you will need to accept on your machine in order to use it.
+- There is a lack of parameter validation